 “I categorically protest against the illegal arrest of Josif Begun.
 There are no grounds whatsoever for selecting this type of restraint.
 I can perceive no corpus delicti, for his undertaking to leave Moscow has been rescinded until a decision is made on his registration in Moscow.

-On the same day Begun was taken to the MVD investigation prison on Matrosskaya Tishina Street.
+On the same day Begun was taken to the MVD Investigation Prison on Matrosskaya Tishina Street.

 On 22 May A. Drugova sent a statement to the Moscow Procuracy, giving an account of events.